jbranchaud/til/rails/empty-find-by-returns-first-record.md

 Knowing that, we can understand that we will also get the first record from the database if we call `#find_by` with `{}`.
 Again, no conditions to filter on, so give me all books limited to one.

+One small caveat: notice how there is no `order by` clause in the above SQL output.
+This differs from `Books.first` which implicitly does an order on the `id` column.
+Though these method are likely to return the same result, the ordering of `#find_by` is not guaranteed to be the same without an `order by` clause.